 This is a follow up story for Sawyer.
-If you're interested in reading how they got started, published about 2 years ago, check it out here.
+If you're interested in reading how they got started, published over 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hey there, Cameron here, founder of Sawyer, an outdoor brand that makes really cool kid’s clothes with a mission to inspire them to get outside and be adventurous.
 It’s been just over two years since I wrote our introduction post here and we’re just about to celebrate our 3rd anniversary as a company.
 The following is our update...

 We don’t disclose specifics about our financials, but I can say that we are a 7-figure (annually), profitable business that continues to grow rapidly.
 I’m really proud of our explosive growth rate and what we’ve accomplished in the past three years.
 However, I'm more proud of other things that we’ve accomplished.
 I’m proud of the quality and style of the products we make and the amazing feedback (avg rating 4.97) we get from our customers.
 I’m proud of our brand mission and that it resonates with so many other people.
 I’m proud of all the good that, together with our customers, we’ve been able to do.
 For example, we recently came out with a limited edition t-shirt and donated all proceeds to No Kid Hungry, an incredible organization feeding hungry kids.
 That resulted in providing meals for tens of thousands of meals to kids in need during the pandemic.
 Most of all, I’m proud that I love my work, feel good about what we do, and that I’ve been able to maintain an amazing lifestyle that allows me to focus on family and fun first.